Silly-Bytes/hate-java/entry.md

 this symptom tells more about the language than it says about de editors.

-The language needs and is *dependent* on a huge, bloated and sometimes slow tailored program to use it.
+The language needs and is *dependent* on a huge, bloated and sometimes slow tailored program to use the language.
 The IDE becomes a really big support to hold everything where the language fails.

 So the language is not aimed for humans, it requires an extra layer, an interface (the IDE) for the user to actually use.